TradeControl/tradecontrol.github.io/tutorials/balance-sheet-web.md

 ![company tax totals]({{ site.url }}/images/web_company_tax_totals.png)

 If the company has made losses in previous financial years, the Company Tax statement automatically presents that in the projected balance.
-Dividing the negative tax due by the period end tax rate gives the total losses that can be carried forward.
+However, the statement presents a negative tax due rather than the total losses required by the government portal.
+The Losses C/F button presents a page that communicates how much losses can offset against your year-end obligation.

+## Filing

+Follow the instructions for [filing company accounts]({{ site.url }}/tutorials/accounts-filing)

 ## Licence